python/devguide/getting-started/git-boot-camp.rst

 2. Press ``Fork`` located near the top right of the page.

-   * The required fields ``Owner`` and ``Repository name`` should already be pre-populated with your username and the original repository name "cpython".
    * Uncheck the "Copy the ``main`` branch only" button.

 3. Press the ``Create fork`` button.